 If 2019 in France was overflowing with events and developments, 2020 France is effervescent with innovation and major events

-The trendy and rejuvenated neighborhood of Bacalan welcomes in spring 2020 the Bassin des Lumières, a grand digital exhibition space housed in the former WWII submarine base.
+The trendy and rejuvenated neighborhood of Bacalan welcomes this April the Bassin des Lumières, the world's largest digital art center which will be housed in the former WWII submarine base.
 It will also neighbor the Cité du Vin and the new Musée Mer Marine, all a 15mn tram ride from the city’s central Place de la Comédie.
 2 to 2 1/2 hours from Paris by TGV high speed train

 Next year In July the town of Brest will also welcome the International maritime festival, Brest 2020.
 Every four years, participants can sail on old rigs during the day and watch fireworks over the harbor each night over the course of a week next July.